EllyC20/ms3-beauty-buys/README.md

 4. "review_detail"
 5. "url_link"

-**Six isn't filled in by the user, this information is providing by performing checks on the database**
+**Six isn't filled in by the user, this information is provided by performing checks on the database**

 6. "created_by"